|

 3. Dogs on leashes may be used for trailing wounded game.

-- Camping
+• Camping

-- Bag and Possession Limits
+• Bag and Possession Limits

-Bag and Possession Limits: A guest hunter must share the host’s bag limit, except bag limits specified as per person, and the host is responsible for violations that exceed the bag limit.
+A guest hunter must share the host’s bag limit for deer, turkey, and quail, except when these bag limits are specified as per person.
+The host is responsible for violations that exceed the bag limit.
 No person shall exceed statewide bag limits.

 1. Deer - No person shall exceed statewide bag limits.